PolaPFA/SAEEG/Featuers/WavletTransformdp10&PowerSpectrum/Readme.txt

-WaveletTransformdp4&PowerSpectrum   it gets the power spectrum  of the electrodescsv files abd the wavlet Transform with dp10
+WaveletTransformdp4&PowerSpectrum   it gets the  the wavlet Transform with dp10 of the electrodescsv files

 				**********Be Careful***************
 The path must be handeled first